-We all know the general anatomy about our gut such as stomach, small intestine and large intestine.
+We all know the general anatomy of our gut such as the stomach, small intestine and large intestine.
 But not many of us bother to get to know about the parts that usually don’t get the attention they deserve, and this lack of attention could be the reason you don’t know more about them but their names in the first place.
 Pancreas is one of those body parts that’s not given much thought until something wrong goes with it.

-Reason why you shouldn’t ignore this organ is that it’s a vital part of your digestive system and plays a crucial role in controlling blood sugar.
+The reason why you shouldn’t ignore this organ is that it’s a vital part of your digestive system and plays a crucial role in controlling blood sugar.

 Here is what every woman should know about this tadpole-shaped organ that sits in your abdomen, near the stomach and intestines.